adslbarxatov/VectorImageGenerator/QuickScriptingManual_en_us.md

 of special types:

-- If some line of the block begins with keyword ```c=``` (with small letter, without spaces), the line should contain a description of curve's color in format ```c=R;G;B```, where ```R```, ```G``` and ```B``` are color decimal components.
+- If some line of the block begins with keyword ```c=``` (with small letter, without spaces), the line should contain a description of curve’s color in format ```c=R;G;B```, where ```R```, ```G``` and ```B``` are color decimal components.
 - If the line starts with keyword ```w=```, then the thickness of curve line should be specified after the equal sign.